SamuelLorrain/playlist.py/README.md

 #playlist.py

-A little program used to launch music randomly choosen in a directory.
+A little program to launch music randomly choosen in a directory.

 The main purpose is to play music in a DB without using any DB system